hashgraph/guardian/docs/available-policy-workflow-blocks/events.md

 **All Blocks:**

 * RunEvent - triggers the execution of the main logic of the block.
 * RefreshEvent - triggers the refresh of the block (in the UI it re-draws the component)

 **aggregateDocumentBlock:**

 * TimerEvent - triggers the execution of the time(period)-activated aggregation logic, and passes the aggregated data further
+* PopEvent - removes the document from the aggregation.&#x20;

 ![](../.gitbook/assets/Events\_12.png)